rokudev/standard-dialog-framework/README.md

 To run this sample channel, follow these steps:

-1. Download this sample.
+1. Download and extract the sample channel.

-2. Follow the steps in [Development environment setup](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md) to enable developer mode on your device, and then archive and sideload it.
+2. Follow the steps in [Development environment setup](https://developer.roku.com/docs/developer-program/getting-started/developer-setup.md) to enable developer mode on your device, archive the files, and then sideload the archive to your Roku device.

-3. In the UI of the sample channel, select a dialog from the list.
+3. In the UI of the sample channel, select a keyboard from the list.

 ## Summary